 What’s the maximum I can earn as a Travel Influencer?

 Like any salary, travel influencer income varies widely.
 However, my research identified that, for those who took part in my survey, the highest income was a whopping £30,000 a month!
 Wow, wouldn’t that be a dream come true!?

-Of course, this figure is based only on the sample that were involved in my research.
+Of course, this figure is based only on the samples that were involved in my research.
 The actual maximum amount earned may well be higher!
-I recently read that Aggie from Travel in Her Shoes made almost a quarter of a million Dollars with the initial release of her online course.
-Now, I don’t know the exact time-frame for this, it may have been over a month, but these were pre-release sales so it must have been cash that was made fairly quickly!
+I recently read that Aggie from Travel in Her Shoes made almost a quarter of a million dollars with the initial release of her online course.
+Now, I don’t know the exact time frame for this, it may have been over a month – but these were pre-release sales so it must have been cash that was made fairly quickly!

 Travel Influencer income CAN be a lot, but that doesn’t mean that this is the case for most of us!

 You might also be interested in my post- ‘What is a Travel Influencer?
 Travel influencer Defined’

 If we want to be realistic about it, we should probably pay closer attention to averages, as opposed to the maximum income potential for a Travel Influencer.

 In my research, 68% of Travel Influencers were happy to provide approximate details of their monthly income.
 This worked out that the average Travel Influencer income was £1100 per month.

 Now you might be a little put off by that figure.
 Contrary to many beliefs, being a Travel Influencer is actually hard work!
 It definitely is not sipping cocktails on a beach all day long.
 It’s taking and editing photos, building your social media profile, writing blog posts, developing a marketing strategy, writing e-books, creating online courses etc. Being a Travel Influencer can most definitely fill a 40 hour work week, albeit from the poolside of a fancy hotel or on the bus on the way back from an organised tour.